balena-io/balena-sdk/DOCUMENTATION.md

 <a name="resin.models.application.generateApiKey"></a>

 ##### application.generateApiKey(nameOrId) ⇒ <code>Promise</code>
+Generally you shouldn't use this method: if you're provisioning a recent ResinOS version (2.4.0+) then generateProvisioningKey should work just as well, but be more secure.

 **Kind**: static method of <code>[application](#resin.models.application)</code>
 **Summary**: Generate an API key for a specific application
 **Access**: public